merlynjocol/DigitalActions_NLP_NLU/README.md

 This method combines theory-based coding with explorative coding to create a hybrid coding design.
 Therefore, the coding structure includes both theoretically and empirically driven units of analysis, also referred to as deductive and inductive categories (Armborst, 2017).

 ### Process

 ● Reading the transcripts

 ● Create and define labels.
-Definitions with clear meaning ● Decide on the coding strategy.
+Definitions with clear meaning

+● Decide on the coding strategy

-● Label your research questions (code).
+● Label your research questions (code)

-● search for relevant information in the data.
+● search for relevant information in the data

-● create and define labels.
+● create and define labels

 The coding approach entails breaking down the text into its constituent parts by coding small parts of the larger text into categories.
 This typically involves a researcher or team of researchers developing a codebook, or dictionary, with which to categorize text.
 This process is iterative.